 Our compensation committee annually reviews the compensation, plans, policies and programs for our chief executive officer and our other executive officers.
 In connection therewith, our compensation committee considers, among other things, each executive officer's performance in light of established individual and corporate goals and objectives and the recommendations of our chief executive officer.
-In particular, our compensation committee considers the recommendations of our chief executive officer when reviewing base salary and incentive performance compensation levels of our executive officers and when setting specific individual and corporate performance targets under our annual executive incentive bonus plan for our executive officers.
+In particular, our compensation committee considers the recommendations of our chief executive officer include the recommendations of our chief executive officer.
+In particular, our compensation committee considers and when setting specific individual and corporate performance targets under our annual executive incentive bonus plan for our executive officers.
 Our chief executive officer has no input and is not present during voting or deliberations about his compensation.
 Our compensation committee may delegate its authority to a subcommittee, but it may not delegate any power or authority required by agreement, law, regulation or listing standard to be exercised by the compensation committee as a whole.